Home

 - Simultaneous course creation on Google and Ordnance Survey maps.

-- Upload and download of routes to and from GPS units (GPX, TCX and TRL formats).
+- Upload and download of routes to and from GPS units (GPX, TCX, KML and TRL formats).

 - Upload & download directly to a Garmin GPS unit using the Garmin Communicator Plugin.

-- Interactive elevation profile - click on the elevation graph to see corresponding route point.
+- Interactive elevation profile - hover or click on the elevation graph to see corresponding route point.

 - Toggle between elevation and gradient view on elevation graph.